sergesd/kottans-frontend/README.md

 Classes vs attribute ids in css.
 Important: the id can be used just once.
 Also for referering to elements with class in css we will use '.', like: .book-summery {}, and for the element with id we will use '#', for example: #site-description {}.

+CSS Units.
+New unit for me is: **em**.
+The em is simply the font size.
+And it scales, 2em means the current font size doubled, so if it's 12pt, 2em means 42pt.

+Note: in the example for CSS Units the first empty div with width: 100px; isn't displayed for me at all, comparing to what is shown in the lesson's video.